CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 <br>

 ### **1.** SSH Into the Launch Pad EC2 Instance
-You will need a copy of the `AppD-Cloud-Kickstart-AWS.pem` file in order to SSH into your Launch Pad EC2 instance.
+If you are internal to AppD: You will need a copy of the `AppD-Cloud-Kickstart-AWS.pem` file in order to SSH into your Launch Pad EC2 instance.
 You can obtain a copy of the `AppD-Cloud-Kickstart-AWS.pem` file from your lab instructor.

-If you can't get a copy of the `AppD-Cloud-Kickstart-AWS.pem` file, you will need to do the following:

-- Create your own key pair in the AWS EC2 console
-- Launch an instance of the Launch Pad EC2 that uses your key pair
+If you are external: Use the key pair that you created in [Lab Exercise 1](lab-exercise-01.md).
+Next, substitute the name of your downloaded '.pem' file for 'AppD-Cloud-Kickstart-AWS.pem' in all of the following steps.
 <br>
-You will use the user name centos with no password to SSH into the Launch Pad EC2 instance,
+You will use the user name 'centos' with no password to SSH into the Launch Pad EC2 instance,
 <br><br>

 ***For Mac Users:***